SWI-Prolog/rclswi/README.md

  - clone into `src` below your ROS2 workspace
  - Build using `colcon build`

-## Running the demo
+## Running the demos

-From your ROS2 workspace, assuming default directory structure
+The directory `rclswi/examples` contains several small test programs and examples.
+To run any  of  these,   from  your  ROS2  workspace, assuming default directory structure

     swipl -p library=install/rclswi/prolog src/rclswi/examples/demo.pl

-See the `demo.pl` file for details.
-The  `examples` directory contains several  examples.
-Some  (still)   rely    on   non-standard  interface definitions.
+See the file content for details.

 ## Design